Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 - [ ] **Custom Domain (Optional):** Configure a custom domain on Railway if needed.
 - [ ] **CI/CD Pipeline (Optional):** Set up a CI/CD pipeline (e.g., using GitHub Actions) for automated testing and deployment triggers if Railway's default GitHub integration isn't sufficient.

 ---

+## Updates
+2025-04-15: Marked Character Workflow Restructuring/Linking tasks (1.4) as complete/superseded.
+Added new section (1.5) detailing the completion of the Enhanced Character Workflow implementation.
+Updated AI Integration (4.3), Testing (5.1, 5.3), and Polish (6.1) tasks to reflect the new workflow components and structure.